jcmorrow/magic-act/README.md

 An ActionKit extension for data analysis, visualization, ETL, and advanced payment processing!

-*Note: Visualization and QuickDonate tools are still sitting in another Ruby repo that isn't ready to be released, they will be ported into this repo by January 1st 2015.*
+*Note: Visualization and QuickDonate tools are still sitting in another Ruby repo that isn't ready to be released, they will be ported into this repo when I get a chance.*

 ##Setup